k-kinzal/dgeni-markdown-example/docs/ng/service/$compile.md

 #### `bindToController`
-When an isolate scope is used for a component (see above), and `controllerAs` is used, `bindToController` will allow a component to have its properties bound to the controller, rather than to scope.
+When an isolate scope is used for a component (see above), and `controllerAs` is used, `bindToController: true` will allow a component to have its properties bound to the controller, rather than to scope.
 When the controller is instantiated, the initial values of the isolate scope bindings are already available.